sodascience/workshop_ossc/hands_on/super.md

 1. Open the file [`05_array_job.sh`](../05_array_job.sh).
 What does this file do?
 How much time is scheduled for this job?
 2. Give the job a nice name using `#SBATCH --job-name="name"`
 3. Change the email address in the script to your own email
-4. (OPTIONAL) Use the skills you acquired this morning to make the job run using the scratch disk
-5. Upload the whole folder to the supercomputer using the skills you acquired this morning.
+4. Upload the whole folder to the supercomputer using the skills you acquired this morning.
+Remember that the home directory is for persistent storage and the `/scratch` folder is for running jobs and data-intensive operations.
-6. Move to the just uploaded project folder using `cd`
+5. Move to the just uploaded project folder using `cd`
-7. Run the first three jobs on the supercomputer using the SLURM array notation:
+6. Run the first three jobs on the supercomputer using the SLURM array notation:
     ```
     sbatch -a 1-3 05_array_job.sh
     ```
-5. Now check your queue to see if the code runs!
+7. Now check your queue to see if the code runs!